Kudaes/Fingeth/Readme.md

 ```
 geth attach /path/to/your/blockchaindir/geth.ipc
 ```
 You will get a Javascript Geth console connected to your Ethereum node.
-After that you have to create an account in order to interact with the network.
+Then you have to create an account in order to interact with the network.
 We will use this account to deploy contracts to the network and register our fingerprints.

 ```
 personal.newAccount()
 personal.unlockAccount(web3.eth.accounts[0],'yourpassword',0) // This will unlock permanently your account
 miner.start() // Get some ether.
 Use miner.stop() to stop mining.
 ```
-Remember you need at least one node in the network mining each time you create a new transaction (by deploying contracts or by adding new fingerprints).
+Remember you need at least one node in the network mining every time you create a new transaction (by deploying contracts or by adding new fingerprints).

-Repeat previous steps in another machine if you want to have more than one node in your network and also if you want to prove the authentication running client and server in separated machines.
+Repeat previous steps in another machine if you want to have more than one node in your network and also if you want to test the authentication running client and server in separated machines.

 For example, you could open the Geth console and run at client side: